Wedding of Frederick V of the Palatinate and Princess Elizabeth: Colonialism as entertainment

 The procession to the palace was led by 50 gentlemen, followed by mock-baboons, actors in Neapolitan suits and great ruffs.
 The musicians arrived in triumphal cars adorned with mask-heads, festoons, and scrolls.
 They were dressed as "Virginean priests" with "strange hoods of feathers and scallops about their necks" and "turbans, stuck with several-coloured feathers".
 The masquers were dressed in "Indian habits" as "Virginian Princes".
 Their feathers and head attires were bought from a haberdasher, Robert Johns.
 They wore olive-coloured masks, and their hair was "black and large waving down to their shoulders".
 Each horse was attended by two "Moores", African servants, who were dressed as Indian slaves.
 Foscarini wrote that there were 100 Africans, dressed in the blue and gold costume of Indian slaves.

 The scene in the hall, designed by Inigo Jones, was a rock with winding staircases visibly veined with gold.
 On one side was a silver temple of fame, on the other a grove with a vast hollow tree, the resort of baboons.
 Plutus the deity of wealth spoke, and the rock opened.
 The Priests sang and a gold mine was revealed.
 Plutus compared rocks to flinty-hearted ladies.
 The wit Capriccio entered with bellows, metallurgy in mind, and to swell his head, an image from an emblem of Cesare Ripa.
 He spoke of an island in the South sea, Paena, perhaps Bermuda although Virginia was commonly called an "isle".
 Plutus challenged him for stealing from his mine.
 A troop of baboons entered and danced, then returned to the tree.
 Honor called forth the Virgin Knights, and so twelve masquers appeared, the "Virginian Princes".
 The final song was A Hymne to Hymen, for the most time-fitted Nuptials of our thrice gracious Princess Elizabeth.

 The masque advocates the religious conversion of the Virginians before the extraction of mineral wealth.
 "King James and all his company were exceedingly pleased, and especially with their dancing", so Chamberlain heard, and the King praised the Masters of the Inns, "and strokes", or gives "thanks to", "the Master of the Rolls and Dick Martin, who were chief doers and undertakers".
+Edward Phelips had to deal with one lawyer who refused to return his masque costume.